 As the Cheshire cat said, “If you don’t know where you’re going then any road will take you there.”
 I see many sales cultures that operate that way, resulting in bad, reactive sales cultures.
 Worse, this makes for poor result.

-It’s rare indeed for me to see a proactive sales culture.
-The norm is an unhealthy one.
-Take a look at the list below, grouped by Sales People, Sales Managers, and Sales Executives, and see if you have the signs of a bad sales culture.
+Take a look at the items below, grouped by Sales People, Sales Managers, and Sales Executives, and see if there are areas where you can improve your sales culture.

 - “Spray and Pray” product pitches.
 Unfortunately, many sales people think that “spraying” their buyers with product features is a substitute for need development.
 But this type of presentation results in disinterested buyers who conclude that the Sales Person came to sell a product instead of helping them solve a problem.
 And, unfortunately, they are correct.

 - Ineffective or non-existent pre-call prep and planning.
 There is no substitute for call planning.
 Sellers should research they buyers they are calling on.
 LinkedIn provides great information.
 They should also plan out what they plan to say if they need to introduce themselves or their company, and study any need development tools for the job titles they are calling on.

 - Using demos to sell rather than to prove capabilities as part of a vision of a solution.
 This is nothing more than another perhaps a more harmful version of “Spray and Pray”.